-- the state/territory where a patient would normally reside should meet the cost of services (exclusive of the Commonwealth contribution arrangements discussed below) where its resident receives hospital treatment in another jurisdiction - in instances where quality and safety penalties have been applied the state/territory funding contributions will not increase to offset the reduced Commonwealth contribution for those services - where a patient is transferred from their resident state/territory to another jurisdiction for treatment the referring hospital is to meet the costs of medical transfers - where a patient is transferred from another jurisdiction to their resident state/territory for treatment the resident state/territory is to meet the costs of medical transfers - patient out-of-pocket costs related to discharge home from the provider state/territory will be met through the patient's resident state/territory travel assistance scheme where appropriate - payment flows (both Commonwealth and state/territory) associated with cross-border services should be administratively simple, and where possible consistent with the broader arrangements of this Addendum - the cross-border payment arrangements should not result in any unintended goods and services tax (GST) distribution effects
+- the state or territory where a patient would normally reside should meet the cost of services (exclusive of the Commonwealth contribution arrangements discussed below) where its resident receives hospital treatment in another jurisdiction - in instances where quality and safety penalties have been applied the state or territory funding contributions will not increase to offset the reduced Commonwealth contribution for those services - where a patient is transferred from their resident state or territory to another jurisdiction for treatment the referring hospital is to meet the costs of medical transfers - where a patient is transferred from another jurisdiction to their resident state or territory for treatment the resident state or territory is to meet the costs of medical transfers - patient out-of-pocket costs related to discharge home from the provider state or territory will be met through the patient's resident state or territory travel assistance scheme where appropriate - payment flows (both Commonwealth and state or territory) associated with crossborder services should be administratively simple, and where possible consistent with the broader arrangements of the Addendum - the cross-border payment arrangements should not result in any unintended goods and services tax (GST) distribution effects

-- states/territories recognise their commitment under the Medicare principles which require medical treatment to be prioritised on the basis of clinical need - both states/territories should have the opportunity to engage in the setting of crossborder activity estimates and variations, in the context that this would not involve shifting of risk - there should be transparency of cross-border flows.
+- states and territories recognise their commitment under the Medicare Principles which require medical treatment to be prioritised on the basis of clinical need - both states and territories should have the opportunity to engage in the setting of cross-border activity estimates and variations, in the context that this would not involve shifting of risk - there should be transparency of cross-border flows.

-Cross-border arrangements are to be developed between jurisdictions that experience significant cross-border flows and where one of the parties requests an agreement be in place.
+Cross-border arrangements should be developed between jurisdictions that experience significant cross-border flows and where one of the parties requests an agreement be in place.
 Agreements must set out estimated activity levels providing the capacity for both parties to contribute to planning of cross-border activity.